HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <![endif]-->
 ```

 The above is a non-standard HTML conditional comment.
-While those have proven to be helpful in the past in order to tackle browser differences, they are historical for some time as Microsoft [dropped conditional comments](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/hh801214(v=vs.85)) in Internet Explorer 10.
+While those have proven to be helpful in the past in order to tackle browser differences, they have been consigned to history for some time as Microsoft [dropped conditional comments](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/hh801214(v=vs.85)) in Internet Explorer 10.

 Still, on the above percentile extremes, we found that web pages are using about 6 conditional comments in the 90th percentile, and 1 conditional comment while in the 10th percentile.
 Most of the pages include them for helpers such as [html5shiv](https://github.com/aFarkas/html5shiv), [selectivizr](http://selectivizr.com/), and [respond.js](https://github.com/scottjehl/Respond).
 While being decentish and still active pages, our conclusion is that many of them were using obsolete CMS themes.